jfmengels/blog/content/blog/safe-dead-code-removal/index.md

   user.name.first ++ " " ++ String.toUpper user.name.last
 ```

-TODO Add a screenshot
+TODO Add a screenshot of elm-review fixing the issue

 Why was the value unused?
-Either it lost its purpose at some point yet wasn't cleaned up, or this might be a mistake on the part of the developer because they wanted to use `userInfo` somewhere but forgot to.
-Without more context we can't know, so when `elm-review` analyzes their code and it has been run with `--fix`, it will ask the user for confirmation before applying the fix automatically.
+Either it lost its purpose at some point yet wasn't cleaned up, or this might be a bug lying around because it needed to be used `userInfo` somewhere but the developer who wrote/changed the code forgot to.
+Without talking to the developers directly we can't know in which situation we are in, and whether the value should be used or removed.

+For that reason, when `elm-review` analyzes the code and it has been run with `--fix`, it will ask the user for confirmation before applying the suggested fix of removing the variable.
 Every `elm-review` fix proposal requires an approval from the user before it gets committed to the file system.

 There is a way to batch them to avoid having the process be too tedious though, which I find people start to use after the tool has gained their trust.

-In the rest of the article, I will refer to what we did here as step 1.

 ### What more can we find?

+In the rest of the article, I will refer to the change we did previously as step 1.

 #### Step 2